Download Our Free Guide

 Employees feel good as part of the company, actively contributing to it and staying in the company.

 Firstly, HR, just like managers, can be role models for a positive corporate culture.

-This means that they have internalized the organization’s values to such an extent that they translate them into behaviors.
-Additionally, HR can help employees understand the organization’s culture.
+This means that they have internalised the organisation’s values to such an extent that they translate them into behaviours.
+Additionally, HR can help employees understand the organisation’s culture.

 HR can support corporate culture by:

-Moreover, HR can support the organization’s culture as early as the recruitment process by ensuring that there is a good cultural fit between applicants and the company.
-To do so, HR should have a standardized process and ask candidates about their values and norms in a behaviouristic manner.
+Moreover, HR can support the organisation’s culture as early as the recruitment process by ensuring that there is a good cultural fit between applicants and the company.
+To do so, HR should have a standardised process and ask candidates about their values and norms in a behaviouristic manner.